aberlanas/SMX-SOM/UD04-Users-and-Groups/UD04-Task-100-The47Scripts.md

 ## Script 36

-Code a Shell Script that test if the arguments givens (2) is a valid IP and a possible Mask.
+Code a Shell Script that test if the arguments given (2) is a valid IP and a possible Mask.

 Example of execution:
 ```shell
 usuario@maquina:~$./script-36.sh 192.168.1.3 /23
 ```

-## Script 36
+## Script 36-bis

-Code a Shell Script that test if the arguments givens (2) is a valid host IP with the Mask given.
+Code a Shell Script that test if the arguments given (2) is a valid host IP with the Mask given.

 ## Script 37

-Code a Shell Script that test if the arguments givens (2) is a Broadcasst IP with the Mask given.
+Code a Shell Script that test if the arguments given (2) is a Broadcasst IP with the Mask given.

 ## Script 38

-Code a Shell Script that test if the arguments givens (2) is a Gateway IP with the Mask given, taking into account that Gateway usually is the first IP on the network or the last one.
+Code a Shell Script that test if the arguments given (2) is a Gateway IP with the Mask given, taking into account that Gateway usually is the first IP on the network or the last one.

 ## Script 39

-Code a Shell Script that test if the arguments givens (2) is a Gateway IP with the Mask given, taking into account that Gateway usually is the first IP on the network or the last one.
+Code a Shell Script that test if the arguments given (2) is a Gateway IP with the Mask given, taking into account that Gateway usually is the first IP on the network or the last one.
 And then make a 3 ping tests over this IP, reporting the failure or succcess of the tests.

 ## Script 40

-Code a Shell Script that test if the arguments givens (2) is a valid host IP with the Mask given.
+Code a Shell Script that test if the arguments given (2) is a valid host IP with the Mask given.
 And then, shows how many IPs available remaining in the network assuming that the IPs are assigned increasingly. (*1,2,3,4,....123,...*).

 ## Script 41

-Code a Shell Script that test if the arguments givens (2) is a valid host IP with the Mask given.
+Code a Shell Script that test if the arguments given (2) is a valid host IP with the Mask given.
 And then, shows how many IPs available remaining in the network assuming that the IPs are assigned decreasingly. (*254,253,252,...,2,1*).

 \newpage
+# Miscelaneous
 ## Script 42 (Value x4)

 In Japan, the country is splitted in 47 prefectures (provinces), for us (*European People*), all of them are similar, but for the japaneses is said that exists 4 kind of prefectures: